l-bashaw/MECE-Capstone-2025-cudaPRM/README.md

 ## Overview

-cudaPRM (CUDA Parallel PRM) is a GPU-accelerated motion planning framework designed for perception-aware robot navigation.
-It constructs probabilistic roadmaps using massively parallel CUDA kernels and integrates a neural network-based perception scoring model to generate paths that:

-1. **Avoid collisions** with obstacles in 2D environments
-2. **Maximize visibility** of objects of interest through learned perception scores
-3. **Generate smooth trajectories** using Reeds-Shepp curves for non-holonomic robots

-The planner is specifically designed for the **Hello Robot Stretch** mobile manipulation platform but can be adapted for other robots with pan-tilt camera heads.
+GANC-PRM is a GPU-accelerated motion planning framework designed for context-aware robot navigation - it achieves contextual awareness with the use of neural cost functions (NCF) that learn implicit representations of the environment.
+The neural cost functions are used to score nodes and edges in the PRM; these scores are weighted and used during graph search to return solutions that are optimized for qualities beyond path length or smoothness.
+We ship this repo with a NCF used for perception objectives in an office environment; the code is configured for the **Hello Robot Stretch2** mobile manipulation platform but can be easily adapted for other robots.

 ## Features

-- **GPU-Accelerated PRM Construction**: Parallel node sampling, neighbor finding, and collision checking on CUDA
+- **GPU-Accelerated PRM Construction**: Parallel node sampling, neighbor finding, and collision checking in CUDA
-- **Perception-Aware Planning**: Neural network model predicts camera perception quality scores
+- **Context-Aware Planning**: Neural cost functions (implemeneted as PyTorch models) score a PRM after it is constructed
 - **Reeds-Shepp Local Planning**: Supports non-holonomic motion constraints for car-like robots
-- **Real-time Performance**: Sub-100ms planning times for replanning scenarios
+- **Real-time Performance**: Sub-100ms planning times for replanning scenarios and larger PRMs
 - **ROS2 Integration**: WebSocket bridge for real-time robot control via ROSBridge
 - **Isaac Sim Support**: Integration with NVIDIA Isaac Sim for simulation experiments
 - **Flexible Environment Loading**: YAML-based scene configuration with mesh support